Welcome to the middle.

 Even in my dreams, I never imagined that I should find so much love on earth.
 How that moment shines for me still when I was close to you, with your hand in mine.
 Those days flew by so quickly, but our separation will fly equally so.

 Ernest wishes me to say a thousand nice things to you.
-With promises of unchanging love and dovecote, Your ever true Albert
+With promises of unchanging love and devotion, Your ever true Albert

 November 23, 1839 Victoria and Albert’s engagement is announced.